 Three days of relaxing on deserted beaches, eating home-cooked local dishes, and watching the sunset.
 Swim in the clearest waters and witness the underwater world teeming with life.
 This is an opportunity to get that much-needed solitude and unplug from the matrix of modern life.

 Be forewarned that this adventure is not for those who are looking for a resort-type comfort.
 This is for those who want to get more than just the El Nido island-hopping tour.
 This is a unique Palawan experience for those who are willing to step out of their comfort zone, those who are open to new life experiences and those who want to make the most out of their travel.

 Best Time to Take the Island Expedition

-The cool northeast wind can be experienced between November to February when there’s moderate temperature.
-You can take the Palawan island expeditions during this time if you want cooler breeze and less crowd.
+If you’re with us between November and February, you’ll find the temperature more moderate, courtesy of the cool northeast wind.
+You can take the Palawan island expeditions during this time if you want cooler breeze and less crowds.
 However, the sea conditions may vary.
 You may experience slower boat travel due to rough seas or big waves between the Linapacan islands and Coron.
 The ideal time to take the island expeditions would be during the high season which is from March to May, just expect unforgiving summer heat, lack of wind, and a crowd of travelers.